andreykaere/bspc-rs/README.md

 This library was started as a desire to have a native `bspc` support in Rust in [`ixwindow`](https://github.com/andreykaere/ixwindow) project.

-Some small useful scripts/utilities that I use daily, written with help of this library, (basically ported from bash) can be found in `examples` directory.
+Some small useful scripts/utilities, that I use daily, written with the help of this library, (basically ported from bash version) can be found in `examples` directory.